Chippewa Valley Regional Airport: History

 In 1923, 80 acre of land in Putnam Heights were purchased to build an airport.
 In 1929, Eau Claire Airways was started at the airport, offering training and scheduled taxi service to destinations in Wisconsin and Minnesota.

 In 1939, work on a new airport started north of Eau Claire.
 In 1940, Eau Claire County Airport started operations at its current site.
 Eau Claire Municipal Airport opened in 1945, while Chippewa Valley Regional Airport was officially opened in 1947 with the arrival of a Northwest Airlines DC-3.
 At this time, Eau Claire had three airports.
 Upgrades at Chippewa Valley Regional Airport were made in further decades, with a terminal addition in 1981.
 Another terminal remodeling and expansion was completed in 2009.

 A new $3.9 million 65 ft control tower was built in 2005 and opened in November 2006.
-Passenger loading used to be from the ramp until a jetbridge was installed in Spring 2011.
+Passenger loading used to be from the ramp until a jetbridge was installed in the spring of 2011.

 In 2015, the Airport Commission Room was renamed the Duax Commission Room after long-time airport supporter and former airport commissioner David Duax.

+In July 2024, the airport board voted to support the return of SkyWest Airlines despite the community's overwhelming support for keeping the incumbent carrier, Sun Country Airlines.
+Sun Country's bid would have continued service to four nonstop destinations from Eau Claire in contrast to SkyWest's one city, Chicago.
+Sun Country posted the highest number of enplanements seen at the airport in the last 15 years in 2023.

+SkyWest previously served the airport as an Essential Air Service provider until November 2022, before choosing to leave the market.
+The Essential Air Service bid was approved by the Department of Transportation, SkyWest resumed with flights to O'Hare International Airport on December 13, 2024.

 Facilities and aircraft

-Chippewa Valley Regional Airport covers an area of 1,100 acre at an elevation of 913 feet (278 m) above mean sea level.
-It has two runways: 4/22 is 8,101 by 150 feet (2,469 x 46 m) with a concrete surface and 14/32 is 5,000 by 100 feet (1,524 x 30 m) with an asphalt/concrete surface.
+Chippewa Valley Regional Airport covers an area of 1,100 acre at an elevation of 913.1 feet (278.3 m) above mean sea level.
+It has two runways: the primary runway 4/22 is 8,101 by 150 feet (2,469 x 46 m) with a concrete surface and the crosswind runway 14/32 is 5,000 by 100 feet (1,524 x 30 m) with an asphalt/concrete surface.

-For the 12-month period ending December 31, 2021, the airport had 19,742 aircraft operations, an average of 54 per day: 82% general aviation, 14% air taxi, 4% military and less than 1% scheduled commercial.
-In February 2023, there were 88 aircraft based at this airport: 60 single-engine, 10 multi-engine, 15 jet, 2 helicopter and 1 military.
+For the 12-month period ending December 31, 2022, the airport had 18,897 aircraft operations, an average of 52 per day: 88% general aviation, 10% air taxi, 2% military and less than 1% scheduled commercial.

+In August 2024, there were 91 aircraft based at this airport: 63 single-engine, 10 multi-engine, 15 jet, 2 helicopter and 1 military.